NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 src = mp.Source(mp.GaussianSource(fcen, fwidth=df), mp.Ez, mp.Vector3(r+0.1))
 ```

 Finally, we are ready to run the simulation.
 The basic idea is to run until the sources are finished, and then to run for some additional period of time.
-In that additional period, we'll perform some signal processing on the fields at some point with [Harminv](https://github.com/NanoComp/harminv/blob/master/README.md) to identify the frequencies and decay rates of the modes that were excited:
+In that additional period, we'll perform some signal processing on the fields at some point in the cell with [Harminv](../Python_User_Interface.md#harminv) to identify the frequencies and decay rates of the modes that were excited:

 ```py
 sim = mp.Simulation(cell_size=mp.Vector3(sxy, sxy),